-Fall and winter travel in a great time to be in Brazil.
+Fall and winter travel are great times to be in Brazil.
 Imagine cool sunrises, warm and sunny days and clear, chilly nights, that are perfect for cuddling by the fireplace.

 Brazil Hotels and Pousadas

-Choosing a place to stay can be challengeing, but only because there are so many wonderful options.
+Choosing a place to stay can be challenging, but only because there are so many wonderful options.

 Tourism is a Priority to Brazil